TeleologicAppreciator/startup/README.md

 ## 🚀 Specification Deliverable

-### Elevator Pitch

-Have you ever wanted to test your stock market intuition?
-At Stock Sprint, every day users receive virtual currency to invest in stocks at the market’s opening price and automatically sell at the end of the day.
-Compete with other participants and climb the leaderboard to see who has the best market instincts.

 > [!NOTE]
 >  Fill in this sections as the submission artifact for this deliverable.
 You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.